 '''

+data = (struct item ) malloc(n sizeof(struct item));

 if (data == NULL) {

 return ENOMEM;

 }

 '''

 where n is an integer value computed from user input.
 In this program, if n is big enough overflow may occur in the call to malloc() and a small memory allocation may be done because n sizeof(struct item) will be a small value.
 This erroneous buffer allocation could open the path to a memory overflow.